Healthy Incentives Program

 Where can I earn HIP benefits?

 HIP eligible foods are fresh, canned, dried and frozen fruits and vegetables without added sugar, salt, fats or oils.
 For example, onions, pears, broccoli, fresh herbs, canned tomatoes, applesauce, frozen berries, and dried mushrooms, are all HIP foods.
 Food items that do not qualify include vegetable and fruit juices (including apple cider), creamed or sauced vegetables, dried spices and herbs.
 Vegetable seeds and starter plants for your garden (e.g., tomato seeds or tomato plants) are also eligible for HIP.
+You can find a full list of HIP eligible foods here.

 Can I buy foods other than fruits and vegetables with my earned HIP incentive?